apache/druid/docs/content/ingestion/command-line-hadoop-indexer.md

 ## Spec file

 The spec file needs to contain a JSON object where the contents are the same as the "spec" field in the Hadoop index task.
+See [Hadoop Batch Ingestion](../ingestion/hadoop.html) for details on the spec format.

-In addition, the following fields need to be added to the ioConfig:
+In addition, a `metadataUpdateSpec` and `segmentOutputPath` field needs to be added to the ioConfig:

 ```
       "ioConfig" : {